 See this page for Plum jelly; or blueberry jam, this one for fig jam and for berry jams, see strawberry, blackberry, raspberry jam For easy applesauce or apple butter directions, click on these links.
 I've got some other pages for specific types of jam and butters, too, see this page

-- Sugar - About 4.5 cups of dry, granulated (table) sugar.
-It is possible to make low-sugar, fruit juice-sweetened, or Stevia, my preference (or if you prefer, Splenda)-sweetened fig jam; I'll point out the differences below.
+• Sugar - About 4.5 cups of dry, granulated (table) sugar.
+It is possible to make low-sugar, fruit juice-sweetened, or Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you will need do your own conversion) - or Splenda, if you prefer, -sweetened fig jam; I'll point out the differences below.

-- Pectin - get the "no sugar needed" type - (it's a natural product, made from apples and available at grocery stores (season - spring through late summer) and local "big box" stores.
+• Pectin - get the "no sugar needed" type - (it's a natural product, made from apples and available at grocery stores (season - spring through late summer) and local "big box" stores.
 It usually goes for about $2.00 to $2.50 per box.
-You'll get best results with no-sugar needed pectin, whether you choose to add sugar or not!
+You will get best results with no-sugar needed pectin, whether you choose to add sugar or not!
 See here for more information about how to choose the type of pectin to use.

 Equipment